Captain Jochems. This photo must have been taken quite late in his HAL career. (d)

 Sources:

 a.
-Holland America Line archives as held by the Municiple archives of the City of Rotterdam.
+Stamboek and Mouvement boeken from the Holland America Line archives as held by the Municipal archives of the City of Rotterdam.

 b.
-Comportementen books of the Kweekschool voor de Zeevaart held by the City Archives of Amsterdam.
+Comportementen boeken of the Kweekschool voor de Zeevaart held by the City Archives of Amsterdam.

 d.
 Mrs. Pauline Oosterman (niece).